PCMKUIT/DAST/samples/README.md

         docker-compose up -d
         ```

-3.  **Access the Application:** Based on the `docker-compose.yml` file in this repository, the application will be accessible in your browser at:
+3.  **Access the Application:** Based on the `docker-compose.yml` file in this repository, the application will be accessible in your browser and by your DAST tool at:
     > **`http://localhost:8080`**

+---

+### 💡 Important Note on Networking

+If you plan to run your **DAST automation tool inside a separate Docker container** and need that container to access the application, you must use **`host.docker.internal`** instead of `localhost` in your DAST tool's configuration:

+* **URL for DAST Tool (inside a container):** `http://host.docker.internal:8080`

 ---